-- 1. An Open Season period was held from October 1, 2010 through January 31, 2011 in which 7 public hearings were held.
-In order to obtain information regarding the second Annual Action Plan of the 2010 Consolidated Plan.
-Two hearings were held at the Jefferson County Courthouse.
-Public hearings were also held at the following locations at 6:00 p.m. at Graysville City Hall, Irondale City Hall, Gardendale City Hall, Tarrant City Hall, and Fairfield Community Center.
+- 1. An Open Season period was held from September 25, 2012 through January 31, 2013 in which 12 public meetings were held.
+In order to obtain information regarding the fourth Annual Action Plan of the 2010 Consolidated Plan eight (8) meetings were held at the Jefferson County Courthouse.
+Public meetings were also held at the following locations at 6:00 p.m. at Brighton Community Center, Graysville City Hall, Irondale City Hall, and Warrior City Hall.
 Those who participated in the development of the plan were non-profit agencies, homeless service providers, public housing authorities, residents of Jefferson County and local governments. - 2.
-Citizens' comments and views were received at a public hearing held on Friday, July 8, 2011 at 2:00 p.m. at the Jefferson County Courthouse (716 Richard Arrington JR BLVD N).
-Written comments were also received until Friday, July 22, 2011 at the Jefferson County Office of Community & Economic Development 716 Richard Arrington JR BLVD N, Room A-430, Birmingham, Alabama 35203. - 3.
-The comment period was held between June 23, 2011 and July 22, 2011.
-A copy of the plan was made available at 11 libraries through out the County.
-A summary of the plan was published in the Birmingham Times (paper of minority circulation) and Birmingham News on Thursday, June 22, 2011.
-A summary of the plan was also mailed to members of the Jefferson County Consortium, neighborhood presidents, non-profits, homeless service providers and the Hispanic Interest Coalition of Alabama.
-Special accommodations were made available upon request for those with disabilities.
-None were requested. - All comments were accepted.
+Citizens' comments and views will be received at a public hearing to be held on June 20, 2013 at 10:00 a.m. at the Jefferson County Courthouse (716 Richard Arrington JR BLVD N).
+Written comments will also be received prior to 5:00 PM on July 8, 2013 to the following:

+Jefferson County Office of Community & Economic Development 716 Richard Arrington Jr Blvd N, Ste.
+A-430 Birmingham, AL 35203